Continue with Facebook

 The itchiness that comes with hidradenitis suppurativa (HS), or acne inversa, can be one of the condition’s most irritating and debilitating symptoms.
-An aggravating nuisance throughout the day, it can also deprive you of much-needed sleep at night.
+An aggravating nuisance throughout the day, itching can also deprive you of much-needed sleep at night.
+Members of myHSteam often discuss how HS-induced itchiness interferes with their quality of life and solicit tips on how to find itch relief.

 Additionally, the formation of scars from HS can lead to nerve irritation, and scar tissue itself can be itchy.
 Although pain is a more common HS symptom, the itch can also be quite bothersome, especially at night, making it difficult to sleep.

-There’s little to no research on how to relieve itchiness specifically for HS.
-However, there has been a lot of research into what causes the skin to itch from other health conditions.
-Thus, there are many dermatologist-recommended techniques to both prevent and soothe itchiness.
+There’s limited research on how to relieve itchiness specifically for HS.
+However, there’s been a lot of research into why other health conditions cause itchy skin, so a variety of dermatologist-recommended techniques can both prevent and soothe itchiness.
+Members of myHSteam have also discussed the products, techniques, and home remedies that work for them.

 00:00:00:00 - 00:00:28:14